Basti-sama/EventExecutor-for-Bengine/README.md

 Installation
 ============

 To install this plugin execute the EventExecutor.sql to your database.
-Then put the EventExecutor.php file in the /app/code/Bengine/Game/Cronjob directory and the installation is finished.
+Then put the EventExecutor.php file in the /app/code/Bengine/Game/Cronjob directory and setup the cronjob in the admin menu.
+After this step the installation is finished.